-Authorities: Woman dies after being struck by vehicle near Epworth
+Woman killed when struck by vehicle near Epworth

-EPWORTH, Iowa -- Authorities said an 82-year-old woman was killed this afternoon after she was struck by a vehicle while crossing a road near Epworth.
+EPWORTH, Iowa — Authorities said an 82-year-old woman was killed Tuesday afternoon when she was struck by a vehicle while crossing a road near Epworth.

-The Dubuque County Sheriff's Department was called to Placid Road south of Epworth at 4:38 p.m. today to investigate a report of a pedestrian who had been struck by a vehicle, according to a press release.
+The Dubuque County Sheriff's Department said her name will be released Wednesday.

+Emergency responders were called to Placid Road south of Epworth at about 4:40 p.m.
+Tuesday in response to a report of a pedestrian who had been struck by a vehicle, according to a press release.

-Deputies said an 80-year-old Epworth man was driving north on Placid Road when he struck the woman, who "died as a result of her injuries," the release stated.
-Neither the driver nor the woman were identified in the release.
+An 80-year-old Epworth man was driving north on Placid Road when he struck the woman, who “died as a result of her injuries,” the release stated.
+The driver's name also has not been released yet.

 The incident remains under investigation.